Energy development: Fission

-Comparing Nuclear's latent cancer deaths, such as cancer with other energy sources immediate deaths per unit of energy generated(GWeyr).
-This study does not include fossil fuel related cancer and other indirect deaths created by the use of fossil fuel consumption in its "severe accident" classification, which would be an accident with more than 5 fatalities.
+Comparing Nuclear's latent cancer deaths, such as cancer with other energy sources' immediate deaths per unit of energy generated(GWeyr).
+This study does not include fossil fuel-related cancer and other indirect deaths created by the use of fossil fuel consumption in its "severe accident" classification, which would be an accident with more than 5 fatalities.

 As of 2012, according to the IAEA, worldwide there were 68 civil nuclear power reactors under construction in 15 countries, approximately 28 of which in the People's Republic of China (PRC), with the most recent nuclear power reactor, as of May 2013, to be connected to the electrical grid, occurring on February 17, 2013, in Hongyanhe Nuclear Power Plant in the PRC.
 In the United States, two new Generation III reactors are under construction at Vogtle.
 U.S. nuclear industry officials expect five new reactors to enter service by 2020, all at existing plants.
 In 2013, four aging, uncompetitive, reactors were permanently closed.

-Recent experiments in extraction of uranium use polymer ropes that are coated with a substance that selectively absorbs uranium from seawater.
+Recent experiments in the extraction of uranium use polymer ropes that are coated with a substance that selectively absorbs uranium from seawater.
 This process could make the considerable volume of uranium dissolved in seawater exploitable for energy production.
 Since ongoing geologic processes carry uranium to the sea in amounts comparable to the amount that would be extracted by this process, in a sense the sea-borne uranium becomes a sustainable resource.

 Nuclear power is a low carbon power generation method of producing electricity, with an analysis of the literature on its total life cycle emission intensity finding that it is similar to renewable sources in a comparison of greenhouse gas (GHG) emissions per unit of energy generated.
 Since the 1970s, nuclear fuel has displaced about 64 gigatonnes of carbon dioxide equivalent (GtCO2-eq) greenhouse gases, that would have otherwise resulted from the burning of oil, coal or natural gas in fossil-fuel power stations.